-It should be noted that the ATEX regulations, which is referred to in safety strategies 3 and 5 and highlighted also as one of the compulsory legal frameworks in Appendix 2, provides valuable guidance for safety provisions.
-It is worth noting that the simple mentioning of named safety strategies in the draft safety plan at the preparatory stage does not replace the need for comprehensive hydrogen safety engineering within the project as appropriate for the project theme.
+It should be noted that the ATEX regulations, which is referred to in safety strategies 3 and 4 and highlighted also as one of the compulsory legal frameworks in Appendix 2, provides valuable guidance for safety provisions.
+It is worth noting that the simple mentioning of named safety strategies in the draft safety plan at the proposal stage does not replace the need for comprehensive hydrogen safety engineering within the project as appropriate for the project theme.

-Some further best practices should account for the following issues, addressed in recent pre-normative research.
+Some further best practices should account for the following issues, addressed in recent prenormative research.
 The following phenomena and systems should be included into consideration during carrying out hydrogen safety engineering (description of mentioned below phenomena can be found elsewhere):

 - Hydrogen release and dispersion, including effects of confinement and ventilation system.
 It should be taken into account that even unignited release could generate pressure loads, e.g. due to the pressure peaking phenomenon.
 The hazard of asphyxiation during the release in a confined space must be addressed.
 Frost bits by LH2 release has to be considered.
 An example of a safety strategy for unignited release is the exclusion of the formation of flammable cloud/layer under a ceiling of the enclosure, e.g. by a proper design of thermally activated pressure relief device (TPRD) diameter and location.
 This can be implemented by using the thoroughly validated for both expanded and under-expanded jets the similarity law. - Ignition of hydrogen jet or hydrogen-air cloud, including the phenomenon of spontaneous ignition of sudden hydrogen release by the so-called diffusion mechanism when heated by a shock air interacts at the contact surface with expanding colder hydrogen.
 Ignition is associated with both thermal and pressure effects. - Hydrogen jet fire generates as well both thermal and pressure loads.
 This is valid for the open space and especially pronounced in confined spaces.
 The free jet flame length for different conditions of release, i.e. storage pressure and diameter of release, can be calculated by the dimensionless correlation for flame length.
-Three hazard distances for free jet fires depend on hydrogen flame length, LF, as: x=3.5LF for the "no-harm" hazard distance (70°C), x=3 LF for the "pain" hazard distance (115°C, 5 min), and x=2 LF for the "fatality" hazard distance (third-degree burns, 309°C, 20 s). - Deflagration of turbulent hydrogen jet or flammable cloud generates pressure and thermal effects too.
+Three hazard distances for free jet fires depend on hydrogen flame length, $L{F}$ , as: $x=3.5L{F}$ for the "no-harm" hazard distance (70°C), $x=3 L_F$ for the "pain" hazard distance (115°C, 5 min), and $x=2 L_F$ for the "fatality" hazard distance (third-degree burns, 309°C, 20 s). - Deflagration of turbulent hydrogen jet or flammable cloud generates pressure and thermal effects too.
 One of the worst-case scenarios is a transition from deflagration to detonation (DDT).
-It should be noted that while the venting technique is widely used to mitigate deflagrations and correlations for vent sizing are available for both localised non-uniform and uniform hydrogen-air deflagrations, this technique is not applicable to mitigate detonation. - High-pressure hydrogen tank rupture in a fire is a "new" low-frequency high consequences scenario to be addressed.
+It should be noted that while the venting technique is widely used to mitigate deflagrations and correlations for vent sizing are available for both localised nonuniform and uniform hydrogen-air deflagrations, this technique is not applicable to mitigate detonation. - High-pressure hydrogen rupture in a fire is a "new" low-frequency high consequences scenario to be addressed.
 Tools to calculate fireball size and blast wave decay are available now both for the open atmosphere and in tunnels.
 The devastating consequences of tank rupture, i.e. blast wave, fireball and projectiles must be prevented by all means.
 Different safety technologies are available to prevent tank rupture.
-The burst of a pressurised vessel will lead to serious blast loads even without a chemical reaction, which, as was recently proved, contributes to the blast wave strength. - The development of innovative safety strategies and engineering solutions is a constituent part of hydrogen safety design.
-In most practical cases, especially confined spaces, the reduced models have limited applicability and contemporary validated CFD and FEM models should be applied along with the experimental studies to close still existing knowledge gaps and technological bottlenecks in hydrogen safety.
+The burst of a pressurised vessel will lead to serious blast loads even without a chemical reaction, which, as was recently proved, contributes to the blast wave strength.